chingu-voyages/v25-bears-team-06/README.md

 - Search for books in the OpenShelf Library

-Once logged in, users will be able to-
+Once logged in, users will be able to:

-- Upload book titles using Google Books API
+- Upload book titles using the Google Books API
+- Manage their inventory by marking books as returned or removing books they no longer want to share
 - Check out books that other members have uploaded
 - Join a waitlist if a book is already checked out
-- Remove books they no longer want to share or leave a waitlist
+- Leave a waitlist

 ## Development